bjompen/bjompen.github.io/posts/AzdoVMSSBicep.md

 ### Creating the service connection

 When we set it up in Azure DevOps the first thing we needed was a service connection.
-A service connection is actualy two things:
+A service connection is actually two things:

 - An identity in Azure AD with access to the resource(s) you want
 - A service connection in Azure DevOps that uses this identity.